Donrwalsh/quick-api/README.md

 `#E: Could not open lock file /var/lib/dpkg/lock - open (13: Permission denied)`

 `#E: Unable to lock the administration directory (/var/lib/dpkg/), are you root?`

+#### Prod Environment
+* Have to use SSH Keys instead of utilizing the password during the script.